gawe007/GaweDynamicTable/README.md

 # GaweDynamicTable
- My own HTML Dynamic Table created with vanilla JS & CSS.
+A HTML Dynamic Table created with vanilla JS & CSS.
 This Class convert an Array of Javascipt Object into a HTML Dynamic Table.
 See parameter, accepted data structure and usage/examples to use this in your need.

 ## Feature
 - Automatic Object translation into HTML Elements.
 - Data search based on selected column.
 - Auto pagination for viewing.
+- [New] Sort data by column (Asc or Desc).
-- [New] Export to CSV.
+- Export to CSV.
 - The table can be minimized or resized.

 ## Parameter